Spinach vs Broccoli: Which is Better? A Complete Comparison

 |Zinc||0.53 mg||0.41 mg|

 After examining the table above it’s obvious both vegetables are nutrient dense.
-Between spinach and broccoli, which one has more nutrients?
+Between both, which one has more nutrients?

 Spinach has a higher percentage of nutrients than broccoli.
-Spinach provides more protein, vitamin A, beta carotene, vitamin K, B6, folate, thiamin, riboflavin, niacin, magnesium, potassium, iron, copper, calcium and zinc than broccoli.
+Spinach provides more protein, vitamin A, beta carotene, vitamin K, B6, folate, thiamin, riboflavin, niacin, magnesium, potassium, iron, copper, calcium and zinc.

 This isn’t to say broccoli doesn’t provide many nutrients because it does.
-Broccoli contains a good number of those nutrients and provides more of the following than spinach:
+It contains a good number of those nutrients and provides more of the following:

 - Vitamin C